bryanzanr/triple/README.md

 ### Prerequisites (How to set up your machine)

 1. Navigate to the directory where you've cloned this repo and setting up the docker first.
-2. In the directory where you've cloned this repo, move into the good_night/ folder for installing all its dependencies.
+2. In the directory where you've cloned this repo, move into the good_night/ folder for installing all its dependencies (if using docker can be done through docker-compose build).

     ```bash
     bundle install